JasmineDeng/rlmaster/README.md

 ```
 You can use the commands, `w, s, d, a` to move the agent and `q` to quit the interactive mode.

+### Cheetah in Interactive Mode

+No interface has been developed yet, but after creating an instance of SimpleStackerAgent in from `stacker_agent`, calling `_setup_renderer` and `render` will open a display window.
+You can step by entering an xy position that will move the second block there instantly.
+Calling `render` again will show the updated positions of the blocks.
+They are initialized at position (0,0) if not called with the initializer.

 ##Environment in openAI gym format